[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 "You are the Daon," he says.

 "So indeed I am, but that's not really an answer."
-I am watching him closely and I have a hunch he likes my tone: a gleam suggestive of hope briefly animates his eyes.
+I am watching him closely.
+So much has recently happened that I have doubtless failed to give due attention to many significant things.
+Like the fact that Lanok Ryr seems to have recovered some of humanity; to be less robotic.
+I moreover suspect he likes my tone: a gleam suggestive of hope animates his eyes.

-If so, he doesn't dare voice it.
+If it is hope, he doesn't dare voice it.
 "Remember the tube," he reiterates.
 "If you need us, you - or Dittri - can call.
 I've taught her the control."

 "I'll remember.
 You may go, for the time being."